Time management is one of the most important aspects in managing a project.

 Techniques to avoid Schedule Padding

 There are several possible techniques to decrease the risk of Schedule Padding:

 - Ask for the opinion of a disinterested professional regarding the project;

 - Use the PERT method (Program Evaluation and Review Technique), also known as a 3-Point estimate, which provides a more optimistic, a more pessimistic, and a more probable estimate.

 - Grant the time it takes for those who have to make the estimate without putting pressure or haste.

-- Add extra time to the overall project, avoiding doing it on every single activity.
+- Add extra time to the overall project, and not to every single activity.

-- As mentioned previously, determine the effort first and only then the duration of the activities.
+- As previously mentioned, determine the effort first and only then the duration of the activities.

 Not all collaborators have the same productivity and they do have different knowledge, skills and experience.

 Advice for a correct estimate of the effort